 Some procedures can be called without any parameters.
 For example:

 '''

-ERASE
+IPLOT

 '''

-This is a procedure call to a subroutine to erase the screen.
+This is a procedure call to launch the iPlot iTool.
 There are no explicit inputs or outputs.
-Other procedures have one or more parameters.
-For example, the statement:
+You can also call iPlot with parameters including data and color specifications: